o-l-a-v/winget-intune-win32/System context - Install/App - Lenovo System Update/Winget - Lenovo System Update - Install parameters.md

 * ** Please do not install this application unless instructed by IT support.**
 * ** Drivers and similar are supposed to be delivered by Windows Update.**
+* If you get "Requirements not met", open Microsoft Store, go to "Library", and "Check for updates".
+  * Must have latest version of the Microsoft app "App Installer".

 ### Publisher
 Lenovo